 That was it.
 My Guru did not offer any spiritual tidbit.
 No reflection on the beauty of the day or the wonder of life.
 He just wanted to piss and moan about his problems.

 Disillusioned, I said goodbye to the Guru of Trinity and put my skis to work.
-Only 21 miles to go.
+Only 21 miles to go, or 22.
 It was there, of course, that I had any chance of true insight.
 The learning comes not so much from the Guru, even a bitchy one, as from the silence of the trail.

 To get there: From the Fish Lake Sno-Park head straight north on what the Forest Service calls Route 2, then 2A and 2B, all the way to Trinity.